Le Chuzeau

 My mother was thus convinced that if I turned to musical composition (which, according to French ideas, does not exist outside the theatre), I was stepping on a path that would lead to disrepute in this world and perdition in the next.
 The moment she heard what was afoot her soul stirred with indignation.
 The look of anger on her face warned me that she knew everything.
 I thought it prudent to stay out of sight and keep a low profile until the moment of departure.
 But I had hardly taken refuge in my room for a few minutes when she followed me there, her eyes ablaze, with all her gestures betraying extraordinary agitation:

-« Your father, she said, abandoning her usual way of calling me tu, has had the weakness to agree to your return to Paris, he is abetting your extravagant and sinful plans!
+« Your father, she said, abandoning her usual way of calling me tu, has had the weakness of agreeing to your return to Paris, he is abetting your extravagant and sinful plans!
 I will not have the same reproach to make to myself, and I am categorically opposed to this departure!

 — Mother!…